|

-CTFMA is a non-profit organization based in Southern California, made up of farm managers, owner/managers and others who share our interest and love for the Thoroughbred.
-CTFMA offers educational activities, networking opportunities and a support system that is especially helpful to newcomers to the industry.
+CTFMA is a non-profit organization based in Southern California, made up of farm managers, owners/managers and others who share our interest and love for the Thoroughbred.
+CTFMA offers educational activities, networking opportunities and a support system that is especially helpful to newcomers to the horse racing and breeding industry.

-We would welcome your participation in our monthly activities!
+CTFMA sets up several special events each year.
+We welcome your participation in our activities!
+We provide a quarterly E-Newsletter packed with informative articles.
+Sign up below to be placed on the emailing list.
 Our latest news is posted here on our official website.
-For more information, please contact us at:
+For more information, please contact:

 CTFMA P.O.
 Box 876 Fallbrook, CA 92088-0876 Email us at CTFMA@yahoo.com